Office of International Programs

 In case of illness or any medical emergency, students have full access to the Monash "HUB," which is a center on campus for overall wellness.
 Students can see doctors or nurse practitioners, and they do not even have to leave campus.

-Lastly, for housing issues, the Monash Residence Services is where our students should start.
-There is a full time staff that works with all students on anything related to housing.
-For questions, problems or concerns with their dorm or rooms, they should start here.
+Lastly, for housing issues, the Monash Residence Services is where our students should start when they have questions, problems or concerns with their dorm or rooms.
+There is a full-time staff that works with all students on anything related to housing.

 Unlike Loyola, students at Monash take four 4.0 credit courses.
 In order to receive credit for a fifth course on the degree audit, students must have at least one free elective available.
 One credit will be pulled from three courses taken abroad (for a total of 3.0 credits), and will be combined to count as one free elective.

 There are enough courses offered that this program can accommodate nearly all majors, making it a very popular destination.
 Most students studying abroad will take the majority of their Upper Core classes, but Monash students are lucky as they offer a large amount of courses in the majors of psychology, business, political science, global studies, sociology, biology, communications and many more.

 All students traveling to Melbourne are required to take a course entitled "Australian Idol" during their semester abroad.
 This course can count as either an upper-level history core, a social science core, a non-western history credit for history and education concentrations, or as an elective.
 The course is designed for international students, and provides an overview of history and society in Australia.
 Each semester, the professor escorts the students on a multi-day trip into the Australian Outback.
 Loyola students rave about this course!